-Another Woman Alleges Bill O’Reilly Harassed Her, Says He Called Her “Hot Chocolate"
+Another Woman Alleges Bill O’Reilly Harassed Her, Says He Called Her “Hot Chocolate'

 In a statement, O'Reilly's attorney, Marc Kasowitz, called the latest allegation "outrageous" and yet another attempt to destroy his client's reputation.

-“It is outrageous that an allegation from an anonymous person about something that purportedly happened almost a decade ago is being treated as fact, especially where there is obviously an orchestrated campaign by activists and lawyers to destroy Mr. O’Reilly and enrich themselves through publicity driven donations,” the attorney said in a statement.
+"It is outrageous that an allegation from an anonymous person about something that purportedly happened almost a decade ago is being treated as fact, especially where there is obviously an orchestrated campaign by activists and lawyers to destroy Mr. O'Reilly and enrich themselves through publicity driven donations," the attorney said in a statement provided to BuzzFeed News.

 The controversy surrounding the 67-year-old host erupted April 1 when the New York Times reported that five women received about $13 million to settle harassment allegations against O'Reilly, who has denied the claims.